Joe Bageant: Later life

 During the last years of his life, Bageant lived in Ajijic, a small town on Lake Chapala in central Mexico.
-He had been living in Ajijic, where he wrote Rainbow Pie, when he learned that he had a fast-growing and inoperable cancer.

-On January 4, 2011, Bageant announced on his web site that he had been "struck down by an extremely serious form of cancer" that was inoperable and so he was unable to engage in correspondence or his usual work, but he hoped to be able to resume them in the future.
+While living there, he wrote Rainbow Pie.
+On January 4, 2011, Bageant announced on his web site that he had been "struck down by an extremely serious form of cancer" that was inoperable.
+As a consequence, he was unable to engage in correspondence or his usual work, but he hoped to be able to resume them in the future.

-On March 27, 2011, it was announced on his website that Bageant had died on March 26 following "a vibrant life" and a four-month struggle with cancer.
+On March 27, 2011, it was announced on his website that Bageant had died on March 26, following "a vibrant life" and a four-month struggle with cancer.

 Legacy

 After Bageant's death, his Australian publisher asked Bageant's literary executor, Ken Smith, to select and edit about 80,000 words of his essays.
 The book was published in November 2011 as Waltzing at the Doomsday Ball: The Best of Joe Bageant.
-This posthumous collection was available only in Australia, New Zealand, and South Africa where, according to Smith, it sold reasonably well.
+That posthumous collection was available only in Australia, New Zealand, and South Africa where, according to Smith, it sold reasonably well.
 According to Smith, "no American publisher is yet interested in a book by a redneck socialist—and that says a lot about American culture and the US book business."

 Bageant's friends at The Greanville Post voted him as editor emeritus of the publication.